kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Step 3: Add authentication details

 To integrate with external systems, you must configure authentication details.
 At the moment, Basic Authentication and custom headers are supported.

+See the following code examples for mTLS, basic, and token-based custom authentication:
 <div tabs>
   <details>
     <summary>Mutual TLS</summary>